renovatebot/renovate/docs/usage/getting-started/running.md

 #### Mend Renovate On-Premises

 Mend Renovate On-Premises (WSOP) started out as a commercial product "Renovate Pro", but was renamed and made free to use when Renovate became a part of Mend (formerly WhiteSource) in 2019.
-It is built similarly to the "full" Renovate image described above, but with these differences:
+It is built similarly to the default "full" Renovate image described above, but with these differences:

 - It is a stateful app and does not exit after processing all repositories
 - It is installed as an App on GitHub, and behaves similarly on GitLab - for example responding to webhooks